SMFA is Different

 We provide an intensive yet flexible studio arts training, paired with a rigorous liberal arts education.

-Our fully interdisciplinary art program and open-studio curriculum gives you access to all areas of study.
+Our interdisciplinary art program and open-studio curriculum gives you access to all areas of study.
 With the assistance of both faculty and staff advisors, you are encouraged to select courses and to seek out resources that are most important to your artistic development.
 Throughout your time at SMFA, you will work closely with faculty members across media and disciplines to develop your ideas.

 The approach challenges you to take charge of the process, to push your limits, and to grow through critique.